urwid/urwid/docs/manual/widgetmethods.rst

 Widgets in Urwid are easiest to create by extending other widgets.
-If you are making a new type of widget that can use other widgets to display its content, like a new type of button or control, then you should start by extending :class:`WidgetWrap` and passing the display widget to its constructor.
+If you are making a new type of widget that can use other widgets to display its content, like a new type of button or control, then you should start by extending :class:`~urwid.widget.WidgetWrap` and passing the display widget to its constructor.

-This section describes the :class:`Widget` interface in detail and is useful if you're looking to modify the behavior of an existing widget, build a new widget class from scratch or just want a better understanding of the library.
+This section describes the :class:`~urwid.widget.Widget` interface in detail and is useful if you're looking to modify the behavior of an existing widget, build a new widget class from scratch or just want a better understanding of the library.

 One design choice that stands out is that widgets in Urwid typically have no size.
 Widgets don't store the size they will be displayed at, and instead are